-This discussion and analysis of the Senate's financial performance provides an overview of the Senate's financial activities for the fiscal years ended June 30, 2013, 2012, and 2011.
+This discussion and analysis of the Senate's financial performance provides an overview of the Senate's financial activities for the fiscal years ended June 30, 2014, 2013, and 2012.

+The Senate's 2014 appropriation from the State of Oklahoma increased approximately 8%, or \$1,000,000, from FY 2013 due to the continued recovery of the State's economy and the resulting positive impact on State revenues as certified by the Board of Equalization.
+In addition to the increase in appropriations, approximately \$4,455,000 was contributed by the Legislative Service Bureau (LSB) to the Senate.
 The Senate's 2013 appropriation from the State of Oklahoma increased approximately 9%, or \$1,000,000, from FY 2012 due to the recovery of the State's economy and the resulting positive impact on State revenues as certified by the Board of Equalization.
-In addition to the increase in appropriations, \$4,562,000 was contributed by LSB to the Senate.
+In addition to the increase in appropriations, approximately \$4,562,000 was contributed by LSB to the Senate.
 The Senate's 2012 appropriation from the State of Oklahoma decreased approximately 5%, or \$588,000, from FY 2011 due to the continued downturn of the State's economy and resulting negative impact on State revenues as certified by the Board of Equalization.
 To offset the reduction in appropriations, \$1,250,000 was contributed by LSB to the Senate.
-The Senate's 2011 appropriation from the State of Oklahoma decreased approximately 7%, or \$903,000, from FY 2010 due to the continued downturn of the State's economy and resulting negative impact on State revenues as certified by the Board of Equalization.
-To offset the continued downturn of the State's economy and resulting negative impact on State revenues as certified by the continued downturn of the State's economy and resulting negative impact on State revenues as certified by the Board of Equalization.
-To offset the continued downturn of the State's economy and resulting negative impact on State revenues as certified by the Board of Equalization.
-To offset the continued downturn of the State's economy and resulting negative impact on State revenues as certified by the Board of Equalization.
-To offset the reduction in appropriations, \$1,000,000 was contributed by LSB to the Senate.

-The Senate's 2013 expenditures, not including adjustments for depreciation, capitalized lease items, and compensated absences, increased approximately 9%, or \$1,139,000, from FY 2012 due to an increase in salaries and wages and the purchase of new data processing equipment that had been delayed due to the recent economic downturn.
+The Senate's 2014 expenditures, not including adjustments for depreciation, capitalized lease items, and compensated absences, increased approximately 21%, or \$2,861,000, from FY 2013 due to Senate renovations, an increase in salaries and wages, and the purchase of furniture and equipment, which had been delayed due to the recent economic downturn.
+The Senate's 2013 expenditures, not including adjustments for depreciation, capitalized lease items, and compensated absences, increased approximately 9%, or \$1,139,000, from FY 2012 due to an increase in salaries and wages and the purchase of new data processing equipment, which had been delayed due to the recent economic downturn.
 The Senate's 2012 expenditures, not including adjustments for depreciation, capitalized lease items, and compensated absences, decreased approximately 1%, or \$184,000, from FY 2011 solely due to the need to reduce expenses to match a corresponding reduction in the Senate's general appropriation allocation.
-The Senate's 2011 expenditures, not including adjustments for depreciation, capitalized lease items, and compensated absences, decreased approximately 20%, or \$3,246,000, from FY 2010 solely due to the need to reduce expenses to match a corresponding reduction in the Senate's general appropriation allocation.